|

 ordinary rulers, and patterns you can develop from a period “sloper.”

-The scaled diagrams from Harper’s Bazar and other publications may be
+The scaled diagrams from Harper’s Bazar and other publications can be

 enlarged by gridding or projection.
 Each volume contains clear,